Pauldumebi/SDI-Element-2/README.md

 # Introduction

 This project was done and submitted to the School of Computing, Engineering and Digital Technologies as part of the in course assessment(ICA) for Software for Digital Innovation by ***Chukwurah Paul Dumebi***.
 This GUI application was created with the help of the `Python Tkinter GUI framework` and additional helpful Python packages like pandas and numpy.
-The requirements.txt file contains a list of the full packages used on this project.
+The requirements.txt file contains a list of the full packages used in this project.

 # Folder Structure